 A dog vomiting blood can be a sign of a serious emergency or a minor problem.
 “It sounds gross, but you should look closely at the vomit,” says Kelly Diehl, DVM, Dipl.
 ACVIM, scientific communications advisor for the Morris Animal Foundation, a nonprofit foundation that funds animal health research.
 “Is it a just a thread or a few streaks of red blood?
 Is it a volume of fluid that’s very red, like fruit punch?
 And is there anything that looks like coffee grounds?”

 A small amount of red blood in your dog’s vomit could be caused by simple stomach irritation.
 “If [your dog has] an upset stomach and [he’s] been vomiting a lot, the stomach becomes so irritated that [he] can have a little bleeding,” Dr. Diehl explains.
 “Sometimes, we see stomach bleeding in pets that are taking non-steroidal [anti-inflammatory] drugs.”
-A few flecks or streaks of red blood in the vomit is not necessarily very serious; as long as the bleeding and/or vomiting doesn’t get worse, you could potentially wait until the next day to contact your vet.
+So, a dog vomiting blood that looks like just a few flecks or streaks of red blood is not necessarily very serious.
+As long as the bleeding and/or vomiting doesn’t get worse, you could potentially wait until the next day to contact your vet.

 Another factor to consider with a dog vomiting blood is your dog’s demeanor.
 Is your dog acting fairly normal other than throwing up blood, or is he very lethargic and depressed?
 A dog vomiting blood who is also acting very sick should go to the vet immediately, even if it’s the middle of the night.

-Additionally, check your dog carefully for other sources of bleeding.
+Additionally, a dog vomiting blood should be checked for other sources of bleeding.
 “For example, if [your dog] ate something like rat bait, that can cause [him] to vomit blood, but [he’s] usually bleeding somewhere else, too,” Dr. Diehl says. “[He] might be bleeding from the mouth or the nose and swallowing it.
 Any kind of bleeding that doesn’t seem to be slowing down, from the nose or the mouth, or any other signs of bleeding, including bruising on the skin or passing blood in stool, is an emergency.
 You don’t wait — you go right in.”

 The answer is easy with a dog vomiting blood during normal business hours.
 Call your veterinarian, describe the blood you saw, and ask if your dog needs to come in immediately or if you can take a wait-and-see approach.